-Compositions are paragraph written on a specific topic given by your Instructor.
-They can vary in length: 150 words to 250 words in French 211.
+Compositions are paragraph written on a specific topic given by your instructor.
+They can vary in length: 100 words to 200 words in French 209.
 Compositions are marked out of 100 points: 50 points are for content (respect of the given topic, appropriate length, creativity, avoidance of repetition, use of vocabulary seen in class) and 50 points are for proper language use (varied vocabulary, tenses, conjugations, punctuation, agreements, sentence structure, spelling, prepositions and avoidance of anglicisms).
-In French 211, each composition is written in class and worth 10%.
+In French 209, each composition is worth 10%.
 Dates are posted on the tentative schedule.

-c.
-Oral presentation (10%)
+3. Oral presentation (in Lab)

 Oral presentations are designed to give you a chance to practice French orally.
-The topic is posted on D2L with the marking rubrics (content, grammar, syntax, varied vocabulary, pronunciation (including prosody, accentuation, rhythm and liaisons), speech delivery, props, creativity and effort).
+A topic is already posted on D2L with the marking rubrics (content, grammar, syntax, varied vocabulary, pronunciation (including prosody, accentuation, rhythm and liaisons), speech delivery, props, creativity and effort).
 Your oral presentation will take place in the lab.
 You will do your oral presentation with a partner, but individual marks will be granted.
 No reading is allowed.
 Only index cards with key words may be used.
 A penalty of -25% will apply to all oral presentations read to the audience.
-Please print the rubrics posted on D2L and give them to your Teaching Assistant on the day of your presentation.
-In French 211, the oral presentation is worth 10%.
+Please print the rubrics posted on D2L and give them to your lab Instructor on the day of your presentation.
+In French 209, the oral presentation is worth 5%.
 Please choose a date for your oral presentation the second week of classes during your lab.